Chow groups of tensor triangulated categories: Tensor triangular Chow groups

-We are now ready to give a definition of tensor-triangular cycle groups and Chow groups, following the ideas from \cite{balmerchow}. \begin{dfn} Let $\mathcal{K}$ be a tensor-triangulated category equipped with a dimension function~$\dim$.
+Let us start with a definition of tensor triangular cycle groups and Chow groups right away, following the ideas from \cite{balmerchow}. \begin{dfn} Let $\mathcal{K}$ be a tensor triangulated category as in Definition \ref{defttcat}, equipped with a dimension function.
 For $p \in \mathbb{Z}$ we define the \emph{$p$-dimensional cycle group of $\mathcal{K}$} as